 Compile Time Or Static Polymorphism

-Method Overloading: This allows us to have more than one method having the same name but different parameter lists where the sequence and data types of parameters are different.
-For more information, you can refer to our Method Overloading post.
+Method Overloading: This allows us to have multiple methods with the same name but different parameter lists where the sequence and data types of parameters are different.
+For more information, refer to our Method Overloading post.

 Static Polymorphism Example: Method overloading is one of the ways Java supports static polymorphism.